Ugly scenes: Luis Enrique hits Chelsea star after Club World Cup final defeat

 The drama escalated further when PSG manager Luis Enrique became involved in the melee.

-Cameras appeared to show Enrique striking Pedro during the confrontation, sending the Chelsea forward to the ground.
+In footage released by DAZN, Enrique was spotted striking Pedro during the confrontation, sending the Chelsea forward to the ground.

+The clash intensified an already heated brawl, with Enrique being restrained by one of his assistants while Enzo Maresca rushed to pull his players away from the chaos.

 The incident cast a shadow over Chelsea’s triumph, with calls likely to follow for disciplinary review.